mattbostock/go-ldpreload-backdoor/README.md

 In writing this, I have four aims:

-- to try out [Go's new build modes][], which allow Go to be compiled to a shared library that can be called from other languages
+- to try out [Go's new build modes][], which allow Go to be compiled to a shared library that can be called from C

 - to experiment with `LD_PRELOAD` exploits